+Major Category Major Groups Major Category Major Groups

+Arts A International Q

+Education В Religion-related Х

+Environment & C, D Mutual benefit V

-Major Category Major Groups Major Category Major Groups Arts A International Q Education В Religion-related Х Environment & Animals C, D Mutual benefit Y Health Care E, F, G, H Public & societal benefit (other) R, S, T, U, V, W Human Services I, J, K, L, M, N, O, P Unknown or unclassified Z
+Animals C, D Wataar benefit '

+Health Care E, F, G, H Public & societal benefit (other) R, S, T, U, V, W

+Human Services I, J, K, L, M, N, O, P Unknown or unclassified Z

 At present, nearly 800,000 records are coded with an NTEE.
 A description of the NTEE system is available on the NCCS web site.
-(We also have used an automated system to classify the remaining one million organizations that have been registered during the past twenty years.
+(We also have used an automated system to classify the remaining one million organizations that have been registered during the past three decades.
 These classifications are maintained in a file that is not publicly released.)